PSYC3015: Personality and Psychological Assessment

 • LO16. participate in small and large group discussion

-• LO17. demonstrate knowledge of the way psychological tests of personality, intelligence, and other constructs are applied in education
+• LO17. demonstrate knowledge of the way psychological theory and tests of intelligence, personality, and other constructs are applied in education and clinical settings.

-• LO18. demonstrate knowledge of the way that psychological tests of personality, intelligence, and other constructs are applied in workplace environments.
+• LO18. demonstrate knowledge of the way that psychological theory and tests of intelligence, personality, and other constructs are applied in workplace environments, industry, and policymaking.

 Unit availability